theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bwhierarchy.md

 weight: 7
 lang: en_GB
 ---

-### About BW Hierarchy
+The following section describes the functions of the BW Hierarchy component of Xtract for Alteryx.<br>
 The component BW Hierarchy enables the extraction of hierarchies from an SAP BW system.

-### To Use BW Hierarchy
+{: .box-tip }
-Basic knowledge of Xtract for Alteryx is required to understand the following sections, see [Getting Started with Xtract for Alteryx](./getting-started#creating-an-extraction).
+**Tip:** To get information on the basics of Xtract for Alteryx, refer to [Getting Started with Xtract for Alteryx](../getting-started).

+### How to use the BW Hierarchy component
-1. Drag & drop BW Hierarchy component to your Alteryx workflow.
+1. Drag & drop the "Xtract Hierarchy" component to your Alteryx workflow.
 2. Select an SAP connection, navigate to **Selected Extraction** and click **[Edit]**.
-The main window of the component “Hierarchy Extractor” opens.
+The main window of the component opens.

 The majority of the functions of the component can be accessed using the main window.

-### Hierarchy Extractor - Functions Overview
+### Functions overview
 The window "Hierarchy Extractor" consists out of two subsections:
 - Hierarchy Extraction
 - Preview